If in the "Frames" option, use the buttons at left to move

 seller and find out what they are before you bid.
 If you can't find out

 what the P&H charges are beforehand, then don't bid.
-A P&H
+E-Bay has

 involved may also have a somewhat larger charge.
 Just make sure you

-know what those charges will be before you bid.
+know what those charges will be before you bid so you are not

 This is a very simple but sometimes very effective scam aimed only at